Golok people

-The Golok or Ngolok (果洛 (guǒluò)) peoples live in Golog Tibetan Autonomous Prefecture, Qinghai, China around the upper reaches of the Yellow River and the sacred mountain Amne Machin.
+The Golok (果洛) peoples live in Golog Tibetan Autonomous Prefecture, Qinghai, China around the upper reaches of the Yellow River and the sacred mountain Amne Machin.
 The Golok were renowned in both Tibet and China as ferocious fighters free from Tibetan and Chinese control.

 The Golok are not an homogeneous group but are composed of peoples of very different geographic origins across the Khams and Amdo region.
 The Golok was a haven for refugees and immigrants from all over the Amdo and Kham and they are an amalgamation of peoples of diverse origin.

 History

 The Golok were renowned in both Tibet and China as ferocious fighters free from Tibetan and Chinese control.
 The name Golok is sometimes interpreted as meaning "rebellious".
 A Chinese government document translated Golok as "turned head".
 Neither Tibet or China was able to subdue them for long.
 Legends say they were ruled by a Queen, a reincarnated goddess whose power was handed down from mother to daughter.

 The Golog sought to remain ungoverned by any polity, not Tibet, not Qing China.
 A Golog herder was heard saying in 1908, “We Golog have...from time immemorial obeyed none but our own laws,” A folk song recorded in 1951 asserted, “Against the orders of the Dharma King of Tibet I rebel!
 Against China I rebel!
 We make our own laws!”